 The 2019-2020 school year marks Dale Odim's third season at the helm of the Penn State Greater Allegheny Soccer team.
 In his first two seasons as head coach, he compiled a record of 16-9-2 and a 10-6-2 record against the Penn State University Athletic Conference.

 In 2018, Odim led his team to the PSUAC playoffs for the fourth straight season and the second straight time under his watch with a record of 8-5-2.
 They picked up their first ever home playoff win against PSU-York in the first round when they won 4-1 at Breisinger Field.
 They would go on to face the eventual PSUAC and United States Collegiate Athletic Association Champions PSU-Brandywine in the semifinals and hung around before falling 4-0 ending their season.

-Odim led his team to a 9-4 overall record and a 7-3 record in conference play which were both new school records.
+Odim led his team to a 9-4 overall record and a 7-3 record in conference play which were both new school records in 2017.
 After a record 5-0 start to conference play, which included the team's first ever win against PSU-Hazleton, Odim and his team would cruise to the Penn State University Athletic Conference Playoffs entering as the #2 seed and gaining a first round bye.
 They would take on #3 seed PSU-Hazleton and fell just short dropping the contest 4-1.